 Banh Mi makes of flour, like the Baguette but smaller, with fillings inside.
 Typically, the fillings have grilled pork, Vietnamese sausage, pate, egg, herbs, and cucumbers.

 Banh Mi is sold in almost every street in Vietnam.
 Thanks to its simplicity and convenience, Banh Mi has become a familiar breakfast for Vietnamese people.

 Goi Cuon is one of two Vietnamese dishes featured in CNN’s list of the 50 best dishes in the world in 2011.
 It is a favorite dish in Southern Vietnam.

-Goi Cuon is usually made from boiled pork, boiled shrimp, fresh vermicelli, thinly sliced cucumber, long-stemmed chives, split onions, carrots in vinegar or chopped green mango, herbs, lettuce.
+Goi Cuon is usually made from boiled pork, boiled shrimp, fresh vermicelli, thinly sliced cucumber, long-stemmed chives, split onions, pickled carrots, or chopped green mango, herbs, and lettuce.
 All the ingredients are then rolled with rice paper.
 Saigon people like to eat Goi Cuon with black sauce.
 The habit of using black sauce is the culinary touch between Vietnamese and Chinese.

 4. Bun Bo Hue